adarshkumarsingh83/kubernetes/APPLICATIONS/springboot-kubernates-lisquibase-initcontainer-mysql/springboot-liquibase-mysql/README.md

 ---

 ### TO BUILD THE CODE
-* mvn clean install -DskipTests
+* mvn clean package -DskipTests
 * or
-* mvn clean install -Dmaven.test.skip=true
+* mvn clean package -Dmaven.test.skip=true

 ## To Execute the
 * mvn spring-boot:run

 ## To Build Docker image
-* $ docker build -f Dockerfile -t springboot-liquibase-mysql .
+* $ docker build -f Dockerfile -t adarshkumarsingh83/springboot-liquibase-mysql .

+## To push to the docker hub
+*  docker push adarshkumarsingh83/springboot-liquibase-mysql

 ## To List Image
 * $ docker images